ecsx-framework/ECSx/guides/tutorial/backend_basics.md

 end
 ```

 Phew, that was a lot!
-But we're still using the same basic concepts:  `get_all/0` to fetch the list of all relevant entities, then `get_one/1` and `exists?/1` to check specific attributes of the entities, and finally `add/2` for creating new components, or overwriting existing ones.
+But we're still using the same basic concepts:  `get_all/0` to fetch the list of all relevant entities, then `get_one/1` and `exists?/1` to check specific attributes of the entities, `add/2` for creating new components, and `update/2` for overwriting existing ones.
 We're also starting to see the use of `remove/1` for excluding an entity from game logic which is no longer necessary.

 ## Cooldowns